February 24, 2026

 Option 2: Hire a Local Photo Booth Vendor

-Local photo booth rental companies typically charge $500–$1,500 per event [VERIFY for your market], which often includes an on-site attendant.
+Local photo booth rental companies typically charge $500–$1,500 per event (rates vary by market), which often includes an on-site attendant.
 This is the most expensive per-event option, but the easiest—you don't touch anything.

 The tradeoff: vendors control the branding, data capture may be limited or nonexistent, and you're dependent on their equipment and reliability.